top of page

 Dear Director Squires,

 The Committee for Justice (“CFJ”) respectfully submits these comments in strong support of the U.S. Patent and Trademark Office’s (“USPTO’s”) Revision to Rules of Practice Before the Patent Trial and Appeal Board (“PTAB”).
-These proposed reforms—particularly the restrictions on serial and parallel inter partes review (“IPR”) challenges and the requirement that petitioners stipulate to litigating validity in only one forum—represent an urgently needed course-correction to restore reliability to U.S. patent rights, strengthen American innovation, and fortify the nation’s technological leadership against foreign adversaries, especially the People’s Republic of China.
+These proposed reforms—particularly the restrictions on serial and parallel inter partes review (“IPR”) challenges and the requirement that petitioners stipulate to litigating validity in only one forum—represent an urgently needed course correction.
+This will restore reliability to U.S. patent rights, strengthen American innovation, and fortify the nation’s technological leadership against foreign adversaries, especially the People’s Republic of China.

-CFJ commends the Office for continuing and building upon the work initiated under Acting Director Stewart, whose expanded use of discretionary denial authority marked the first serious institutional recognition that IPR had drifted far from Congress’s purpose.
-Your Administration’s decision to further and formalize these efforts through rulemaking is a major and praiseworthy step toward rebalancing a system whose outcomes have for more than a decade run sharply against patent owners and the American innovation ecosystem.
+CFJ commends the Office for continuing and building upon the work initiated under Acting Director Stewart.
+His expanded use of discretionary denial authority marked the first serious institutional recognition that IPR had drifted far from Congress’s purpose.
+Your Administration’s decision to further and formalize these efforts through rulemaking is a major and praiseworthy step toward rebalancing a system whose outcomes have, for more than a decade, run sharply against patent owners and the American innovation ecosystem.

 Introduction & Interest Statement

-Founded in 2002, CFJ is a nonprofit legal and policy organization dedicated to the rule of law, the separation of powers, constitutionally limited government, and the protection of individual rights—including the fundamental natural right to private property.
+Founded in 2002, CFJ is a nonprofit legal and policy organization dedicated to the rule of law, the separation of powers, constitutionally limited government, and the protection of individual rights.
+This includes the fundamental natural right to private property.
 Intellectual property (“IP”) rights lie at the intersection of these commitments.
-Our work spans the judiciary, Congress, the executive branch, and the public square, with a particular focus on administrative law, innovation policy, antitrust, and patent law.
+Our work spans the judiciary, Congress, the executive branch, and the public square.
+We focus on administrative law, innovation policy, antitrust, and patent law.

 CFJ has previously filed comments and briefs explaining how weakened U.S. patent rights harm innovation, undermine national security, destabilize commercialization, and tilt the competitive landscape toward China.
-The PTAB’s historical pattern of disproportionately invalidating patents has created a pervasive “cloud on title” over issued patents—one that chills investment, weakens technology transfer, and disrupts the constitutional design for securing exclusive rights to inventors.
+The PTAB’s historical pattern of disproportionately invalidating patents has created a pervasive “cloud on title” over issued patents.
+This situation chills investment, weakens technology transfer, and disrupts the constitutional design for securing exclusive rights to inventors.

 This NPRM is an important step toward restoring the quiet title inherent in private property rights.